-Gampopa is considered the greatest disciple of Milarepa, and did much to systematise Tibetan Buddhist teaching to make it fit for further development.
+Gampopa is at least one of the greatest disciple of Milarepa.
+He did much to systematise Tibetan Buddhist teaching to make it fit for further development.
 He also authored yogic treatises that are broadly related to Zen.

 He received the best medical training that could be had in Tibet at the time, studying under many doctors from China and Tibet.
 Considered one of the best physicians of the time, he was known as "the physician from Dakpo", that is, Dakpo Lhaje.
 He met Milarepa and practiced his teachings with great diligence, and gained Enlightenment.